 The CZCS instrument of NASA was built by Ball Brothers Research Corp., Broomfield, CO (USA) - the predecessor of Ball Aerospace and Technologies Corporation (BATC).
-Objectives: a `proof-of-concept' experiment for the measurement of ocean color (chlorophyll concentration, sediment distribution, gelbstoff concentrations as a salinity indicator), and the temperature of coastal waters and open ocean (all parameters were optimized for ocean color sensing).
-CZCS was in fact the first spaceborne instrument devoted to the measurement of ocean color.
+Objectives: a `proof-of-concept' experiment for the measurement of ocean colour (chlorophyll concentration, sediment distribution, gelbstoff concentrations as a salinity indicator), and the temperature of coastal waters and open ocean (all parameters were optimized for ocean colour sensing).
+CZCS was in fact the first spaceborne instrument devoted to the measurement of ocean colour.
 10) 11) 12)

 Spectral range (nm)